 More about our services…

-We provide four, six, and eight hour trips to accommodate your needs, the areas we will target give meaning to the name sportsman paradise, we will use the same techniques that have resulted in us landing countless trophy stripers in the 30 to 50 pound range.
+We provide four, five, and eight hour trips to accommodate your needs, the areas we will target give meaning to the name sportsman paradise, we will use the same techniques that have resulted in us landing countless trophy stripers in the 30 to 50 pound range.